Return to Campus Policy

 - Staff and faculty must maintain at least six feet of social distance from others wherever possible.

-- All managers and supervisors must develop a plan for facilitating and implementing the social distancing of staff and faculty, utilizing resources and guidance provided by the University.
+- All managers and supervisors must continue to develop and refine plans for facilitating and implementing the social distancing of staff and faculty, utilizing resources and guidance provided by the University.

 - Staff and faculty are required to follow any signage or instruction regarding the use of common spaces, hallways, or pathways through campus.